Ealbagp/ProjectB_Group55.github.io/README.md

 This repository is structured as follows:

 - 📂 `docs/` – Contains the Jekyll-based website code.
-- 📂 `code/` – Scripts for data analysis and visualization with the processed datasets used in the analysis.
+- 📂 `code and data/` – Scripts for data analysis and visualization with the processed datasets used in the analysis.
 - 📂 `alba/` – Additional scripts and configurations.

 ## Installation